Set the Night to Music

 - Your first dance as a married couple is likely one of the most fun songs to choose, as it says so much about you as a couple.
 It could be the song that you’ve identified as “our song” since the beginning of your relationship, your grandparent’s first dance song or something new you discover while you’re planning your wedding.
 There’s nothing wrong or right with this decision, but two things to think about: 1) It’s fun to have an original idea that not everyone else uses for their first dance song.
 2) If you choose something at least slightly well known and not totally obscure, you can request it from bands and DJs for the rest of your lives on special occasions.

 - If you are hosting your guests to dinner, come up with a genre that your band or DJ can select music from, like jazz or old-school country, that will play in the background while everyone dines, mingles and makes their toasts.
+The sound of gibson acoustics in the background can really set the mood.

 - Let them eat cake!
 There’s a host of songs themed to sugar and sweets for your cake-cutting.
 We like “Sugar, sugar” by the Archies.